 Like many who call our city home, I was born overseas – moving from Sri Lanka to Zambia and Zimbabwe, before migrating to Australia.
 I was attracted to Melbourne city because of its vibrant arts scene, the restaurants and nightlife.
 I have lived in the CBD for 19 years.

 For Melbourne Deputy Lord Mayor

-With a particular passion for public health, Roxane has also campaigned for fossil fuel divestment and human rights.
-She is an active union member and workplace representative, consistently fighting for fair work conditions for her fellow nurses and midwives in the public health sector.
+As an active union representative, I fight for fair working conditions for my fellow nurses and midwives in the public health sector.